 “Oh,” I said.
 Hesitantly, I touched the stump where my finger used to be.
 In my mind, something almost remembered itself, but the fumes of turpentine were making me a little lightheaded; whatever memory was on the verge of coughing itself up was gone even before it materialized.
 Out the window, I could see a squirrel was stumbling erratically around in circles underneath the old basketball net.
 Then I realized that it wasn’t a squirrel; it was brown paper bag.

 When Cassie said things about craziness, mental illness, schizophrenia, that sort of thing, I couldn’t help but feel a bit self-conscious.
 Concerned.
-I thought about the way the world played tricks on me—squirrels, for example, that transformed into paper bags, phone calls that seemed half whited out when I woke up, memories spotted with imaginary pterodactyls and organ-grinder monkeys and glacial lakes—little things that perhaps
+I thought about the way the world played tricks on me—squirrels, for example, that transformed into paper bags, phone calls that seemed half whited out when I woke up, memories spotted with imaginary pterodactyls and organ-grinder monkeys and glacial lakes—little things that perhaps added up.

 Such things might give a person pause.